SeabookChen/seabookchen.net/_posts/2014-02-23-how-to-get-window-size-resize-or-maximize-window-using-selenium-webdriver.md

 Selenium WebDriver supports getting the browser window size, resizing and maximizing window natively from its API, no JavaScript injections like `window.resizeTo(X, Y);` are necessary any more.
-Few examples are shown below on how to achieve this in Selenium WebDriver C#, Ruby and Python bindings.
+Examples are shown below on
+how to achieve this in Selenium WebDriver C#, Ruby and Python bindings.

 <div id="toc"></div>